JaimeSpeed/PacMan/ReadMe.md

 # How to Run

 ## Step 1:
-To make future improvements, clone the repository and open in the IDE of your choosing.
+To make future improvements, download the files in the repository and open in the IDE of your choosing.
 I recommend Visual Studio Code or XCode.

 ## Step 2:
 Open the pacman.js file in the IDE.
 This is where you can make any changes to the code to update PacMan's movements.
 Save any changes.